sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 ---
 ## Where to find community plugins?

-To find the search menu got to:
+To find the plugin search menu got to:
-1. Settings (in the bottom left): ![[Settings icon.png]]
+1. Settings in the ribbon (in the bottom left): ![[Settings icon.png]]
 2. Click the community plugin option on the left of the settings menu (see highlighted in purple below).
 3. Select the browse button on the right to open the search menu:![[community plugins menu.png]]
-4. From here you choose a plugin you want and roughly:
+4. From here:
-	1. Search for suitable Plugin
+	1. Search for a suitable Plugin.
-	2. Open it
+	2. Open it.
 	3. Check it's configuration.
 	4. Install it if you want it.
 	5. Then enable it.
 	6. Setup anything you need.

-For the rest of the workshop, we have made links that take you straight to step 4.2 for different plugins (because its faster)!
+For the rest of the workshop, we have made links that take you straight to step 4.2 for different plugins (because its easier)!

->[!tip] Here is the same process displayed in (beautiful) flowchart
+>[!tip] Here is step 4 displayed in a (beautiful) flowchart
 >```mermaid
 flowchart TD
 A{Search for plugin} -->|Open it|C(Check it's configuration)